Close Menu

 School of Business Career Pathways | $3,000

-The WSB Career Pathways program proposes to provide compensation for students to enable them to work in unpaid internships for small business and organizations who will benefit from the intern's contribution.
+The Career Pathways program provided compensation for students to enable them to work in unpaid internships for small businesses and organizations.
 Unpaid internships provide essential, relevant work experience, but those opportunities present challenges for both students and potential employers.
 For many students, an unpaid internship isn’t feasible given their financial situation.
+Integrating an internship grant program increased the number of internships that were available and financially viable for students to pursue, simultaneously supporting career outcomes and confronting barriers for diverse student populations, in particular.

 STAFF: Successful Thriving Accomplished Fulfilling Fellowship | $3,000